matthewestes33/socialAPI/README.md

 ## Installation

-This application requires installation of npm (incl. nodemon), MongoDB, and Insomnia.
+This application requires installation of npm (incl. express and nodemon), MongoDB, and Insomnia.

 A walkthrough video can be viewed here: